halpo/purrrogress/README.md

 The following are public methods for which a derived class **must** implement.

-  - **`init()`** - This is called at the begining of a loop or apply function.
-It shouldcontain the code to actually create and show the progress bar window.
+  - **`init()`** - This is called at the beginning of a loop or apply function.
+It should contain the code to actually create and show the progress bar window.
 Variables that are used to monitor and control the progress windows through other steps should be initialized here.
     It should additionally call `super$init()` to start timers.
 The